 on the pad with a flourishing curl and a jab

-to put me down as a question mark.
+to put me down as question mark.

-The Washington Post and The Oregonian, he was a finalist for the Pulitzer Prize in feature writing.
+Don Colburn came to poetry late, in the midst of a newspaper career.
+A longtime reporter for The Washington Post and The Oregonian, he was a finalist for the Pulitzer Prize in feature writing.
 He has published five poetry collections, including four chapbooks; all five won or placed in national manuscript competitions.
 His latest, Mortality, With Pronoun Shifts, won the Cathy Smith Bowers chapbook award.
 His full-length book, As If Gravity Were a Theory, won the Cider Press Review Book Award.
 Other honors include the Discover/The Nation Award, the Finishing Line Press Poetry Prize, and residencies at MacDowell and Yaddo.
 Colburn moved last year from Oregon to Maine.

 Know anyone who might appreciate reading Don’s poem?